Last modified: April 27, 2026

 Connection: keep-alive

-A response includes a status line, headers, and an optional body.
-The status line has the HTTP version, a status code, and a textual reason phrase.
+An HTTP response includes a status line, headers, and an optional body.
+The status line tells the client whether the request succeeded, failed, redirected, or requires some other action.

 HTTP-Version SP Status-Code SP Reason-Phrase CRLF